Sunday, June 14, 2026

 The Monster and The Bride: Bonnie and Clyde?

 Writer-director Maggie Gyllenhall's The Bride! is an inventive, kinetic and expressionistic re-imagining of the Frankenstein saga, focusing on the story of the Bride of Frankenstein.
 The bride of the monster was previously immortalized in the classic 1935 film helmed by James Whale.
-Gyllenhall's dazzling, creative and imaginative take on Mary Shelley's tale features an amazing performance by Jessie Buckley, who portrays both Shelley and The Bride, while Christian Bale plays the Frankenstein Monster, and Annette Bening plays a brilliant doctor named Cornelia Euphronius.
+Gyllenhall's dazzling, creative and imaginative take on Mary Shelley's tale features an amazing performance by Jessie Buckley, who portrays both Shelley and The Bride, while Christian Bale portrays the Frankenstein Monster, and Annette Bening plays a brilliant doctor named Cornelia Euphronius.

 The Bride! takes place in 1936 Chicago, where we meet Ida, a sort of gangster's moll who is possessed by the spirit of Mary Shelley, and begins blurting out the secrets of a gang boss named Lupino.
 Ida is killed while being pursued by Lupino's henchmen.
 Meanwhile, Frankenstein's Monster visits Dr. Cornelia Euphronius, who is experimenting with reanimating dead flesh.
 He begs her to create a companion for him.
 At first, she's reluctant, but ultimately she agrees, and it turns out the corpse they choose to work with is Ida's.
 The experiment is a success, but the revived Ida has no memory of her previous life.